Email Popup: Complete Guide with 18 Excellent Examples

-Typically, pop-ups include a call to action that encourages visitors to do a specific action – leave an email to create a list of users that are interested in your product or services.
+Typically, pop-ups include a call to action that encourages visitors to do a specific action: for example, leave an email to create a list of users that are interested in your product or services.

 Are pop-ups effective?
 Yes, they are, if done right.